roualdes/314/_build/bernoulli/proportions.md

 ## Data

 Since this class is both a introduction to R and a statistics course, we'll waste no time introducing R code.
 Let's load two of the most common packages, read in a data set (which R calls a **dataframe**), and then make a plot.
-For every analysis, big or small, that we perform in this class these three steps should be the very first.f
+For every analysis, big or small, that we perform in this class these three steps should be the very first.